confluentinc/kafka-connect-datagen/README.md

 ...
 ```

-Or to produce JSON records to Kafka, in the connector configuration set the `value.converter` parameter:
+Or to produce messages to Kafka where the message value format is JSON, set the `value.converter` parameter:

 ```bash
 ...